SophieDurrant/WordFrequencyCount/README.md

 -V --version: prints version number
 -n --number: display the number of words of the following argument.
 The default is 10 words.
             Write -n 0 to show all words.
--u --uncommon-words: remove the most common words in the English language from the output -H --histogram: displays a histogram to visualise the distribution of words.
+-u --uncommon-words: remove the most common words in the English language from the output.
+		Specify a number to specify the number of words to be removed -c --compare Use this flag to enable comparasion with most common words -H --histogram: displays a histogram to visualise the distribution of words.

 #License: